intelpro/CBMNet/README.md

 ### 1. Download BSERGB Dataset

-You can download the BSERGB dataset from the official TimeLens++ GitHub repository [[Github](https://github.com/uzh-rpg/timelens-pp)].
+You can download the [BSERGB dataset](https://github.com/uzh-rpg/timelens-pp) from the official TimeLens++ GitHub repository.

 ---